automation-robotics-machines/RoboticsLab/README.md

    - Note your IPv4 address (typically 192.168.x.x or similar)

 4. **Configure the devcontainer:**
-   - Open the project in VSCode
+   - Open the folder in VSCode
    - The `.devcontainer` configuration should already be set up
    - Ensure the `DISPLAY` environment variable is correctly set in `.devcontainer/devcontainer.json`